 Article Translations: (Spanish)

-Bike riding is a great way to get exercise and fresh air and share time as a family.
-But before you and the kids rush out and start pedaling, there's an important factor that you need to consider — safety.
+Bike riding is a great way to get exercise and share time as a family.
+But before you and the kids start pedaling, be sure you're up to date on how to do it safely.

-Bicycle helmet use should not be optional for anyone in your family, no matter where you are or how short the ride.
+Bicycle helmet use should be mandatory for everyone in your family, no matter where you are or how short the ride.
 In many states it's the law.

-Here's why: Many bike accidents involve a head injury, so a crash could mean permanent brain damage or death for someone who doesn't wear one while riding.
-In fact, each year in the United States, about half a million kids are seriously injured in bicycle-related accidents, and most of those injuries could have been avoided if a helmet was worn.
+Many bike accidents involve a head injury, so a crash could mean serious brain injury or death for someone who doesn't wear one while riding.
+Each year in the United States, about half a million kids are seriously injured in bicycle-related accidents, and most of those injuries could have been avoided if a helmet was worn.
 To protect against brain injury, make sure your kids wear a correctly fitting helmet on every ride.

 Here are some things to keep in mind when buying a helmet: